blueSparrow2000/GOEC/README.md

 \* Download the code by using 'git bash'!

-** If 'Invalid Python interpreter selected ...' message comes out, add one!
+** If 'Invalid Python interpreter selected ...' message comes out, add a new one!
 (Any version above 3.7 is ok)

 ## Interface